PhilGeek/oxford-realism/perception.markdown

 Cambridge realists shared a conception of sense perception with their Oxford counterparts.
 Roughly speaking, sense perception is conceived as a fundamental mode of awareness of the mind-independent environment, a mode of awareness that enables the subject to have propositional knowledge of that environment.

 Like their Oxford counterparts, the Cambridge realists held that the object of knowledge is independent of the act of knowing, and that perception is a form of knowing.
 Cambridge realism departs from Oxford realism in its adherence to a further thesis.
 Let sense experience be the genus of which sense perception is a species.
 Cambridge realists, in addition, held:
+\begin{quote}

-> There is something of which a subject is aware in undergoing sense experience.
+	There is something of which a subject is aware in undergoing sense experience.
+\end{quote}
 According to the theories of Russell, Moore, and Price, sense data are whatever we are aware of in sense experience.
 So understood, sense data are whatever entities that play this epistemic role.
-This characterization of sense data is *neutral* in the sense that it assumes nothing about the substantive nature of objects that play this epistemic role.
+This characterization of sense data is \emph{neutral} in the sense that it assumes nothing about the substantive nature of objects that play this epistemic role.
 Further argument is required to establish substantive claims about the nature of sense data.
 Notice, that so conceived, sense data are objects whose substantive nature is open to investigation independent of our acts of awareness of them.

 It is this consequence of the conjunction of the realist conception of knowledge, the conception of perception as a form of knowing, and the sense data theory that is Paul's primary target:
+\begin{quote}

-> Sense data are mind-independent objects whose substantive nature is open to investigation
+	Sense data are mind-independent objects whose substantive nature is open to investigation
+\end{quote}

-In "Is There a Problem about Sense Data" Paul makes negative and positive claims.
+In ``Is There a Problem about Sense Data'' Paul makes negative and positive claims.
 Paul denies that sense data are mind-independent objects whose substantive nature is open to investigation.
 Paul claims instead that sense data are shadows cast by experiences that can elicited by suitably affecting the mind.
 Open questions about the nature of sense data are resolved not by investigation but by linguistic decision.

 Here we encounter an alien influences on the tradition of Oxford reflection on perception---in the present instance, a Viennese influence.
 Indeed, ``Is There a Problem about Sense Data'' was composed prior to Paul's coming to Oxford while he was still in Cambridge where he studied and worked with Wittgenstein.
 Ayer take over from Carnap and the other positivists the general idea that there is no substantive metaphysics and that metaphysical disagreements are better understood as practical disagreements about what language or conceptual scheme to adopt.
 Ayer applies this general idea to sense data and suggests that talk of sense data is just an alternative way of talking about facts that all of us can agree about, namely, facts about appearances.
 The application of the general idea to sense data can be found as well in Wittgenstein, and Wittgenstein's middle period discussion of sense data is most likely the proximate influence on Paul:
+\begin{quote}

-> Philosophers say it as a philosophical opinion or conviction that there are sense data.
+	Philosophers say it as a philosophical opinion or conviction that there are sense data.
 But to say that I believe that there are sense data comes to saying that I believe that an object may appear to be before our eyes even when it isn't.
-Now when one uses the word "sense datum", one should be clear about the peculiarity of its grammar.
-For the idea in introducing this expression was to model expressions referring to "appearance" after expressions referring to "reality".
+Now when one uses the word ``sense datum'', one should be clear about the peculiarity of its grammar.
+For the idea in introducing this expression was to model expressions referring to ``appearance'' after expressions referring to ``reality''.
 It was said, e.g., that if two things seem to be equal, there must be two somethings which are equal.
-Which of course means nothing else but that we have decided to use such an expression as "the appearances of these two things are equal" synonymously with "these two things seem to be equal".
-Queerly enough, the introduction of this new phraseology has deluded people into thinking that they had discovered new entities, new elements of the structure of the world, as though to say "I believe that there are sense data" were similar to saying "I believe that matter consists of electrons". (*The Blue Book*, 70)
+Which of course means nothing else but that we have decided to use such an expression as ``the appearances of these two things are equal'' synonymously with ``these two things seem to be equal''.
+Queerly enough, the introduction of this new phraseology has deluded people into thinking that they had discovered new entities, new elements of the structure of the world, as though to say ``I believe that there are sense data'' were similar to saying ``I believe that matter consists of electrons''. (*The Blue Book*, 70)
+\end{quote}

 According to the conception of sense perception common to Oxford and Cambridge realists, sensing is a form of knowing, and the objects of knowledge are independent of the act of knowing.
 Paul doubts whether this conception of sense perception can be sustained if we further assume that we are are aware of sense data in undergoing sense experience.
 The resulting indirect realism of Moore naturally raises a veil of perception worry.
 If what I am directly aware of in sense perception is sense data and not material objects, then how on the basis of sense perception can we be in a position to know about material objects?
 Moore's hypothesis, that he struggled to maintain throughout his career, that sense data are material surfaces, might provide an answer to the veil of perception worry.
 Since material surfaces are not independent of the material objects whose surfaces they are, it is plausible that sensuous awareness of material surfaces makes you knowledgeable of material objects.
 However, this response to the veil of perception worry is committed to there being determinate answers to questions that so far lack sense.

 Specifically, in claiming that sense data are material surfaces, Moore is committed to there being determinate answers to whether sense data are public or private, whether sense data can persist unsensed, and whether sense data can be reencountered in distinct acts of awareness.
 If sense data are material surfaces, then sense data are public, can persist unsensed, and can be reencountered in distinct sensings.
 Distinct subjects may be sensuously aware of the same material surface, material surfaces persist whether a subject is sensuously aware of it or not, and material surfaces can be reencountered in distinct sense experiences.

-Paul assumes that material objects exist independently of our sensuous awareness of them; so Paul's main point is about the alleged *mind-independence* of sense data.
+Paul assumes that material objects exist independently of our sensuous awareness of them; so Paul's main point is about the alleged \emph{mind-independence} of sense data.

 If an object exists independently of a subject's awareness of it in perceptual experience, then it is at least intelligible to suppose that another subject, viewing the same scene, could be aware of it in their perceptual experience of that scene.
 Moreover if an object is independent of a subject's awareness of it, it is at least intelligible to suppose that the object persists when no one is aware of it.
 Further if the object of awareness is independent of a subject's awareness of it, then it is intelligible that the subject may reencounter that object in distinct episodes of sensuous awareness.
 Part of what it is to think of an object of awareness as being independent of that awareness is just for it to be intelligible that the object is public, can persist independently of our awareness of it, and can be reencountered in distinct acts of awareness.

 Thus if sense data were independent of our awareness of them in sense experience, it would be intelligible that they exist unsensed, are public, and can be reencountered in distinct courses of sense experience.
 But these things aren't intelligible, so we can't intelligibly regard sense data as possessing a substantive nature open to investigation independent of our awareness of them.
 Moreover, if we cannot intelligibly regard sense data as objects open to investigation independent of our awareness of them, we cannot identify sense data with material surfaces as Moore recommends.
 And if sense data are not material surfaces then we cannot overcome the veil of perception worry in this way.

 That it is not intelligible to claim that sense data exist when no is aware of them means, in the present instance, that such claims have no use.
 This is not, however, to say that a use may not be assigned to such claims.
 But that is a matter for linguistic decision, not discovery:
+\begin{quote}

-> The important point is whatever we do is not demanded by the nature of objects which we are calling `sense-data', but that we have a choice of different notations for describing observations, the choice being determined only by the greater convenience of one notation, or our personal inclination, or by tossing a coin.
+	The important point is whatever we do is not demanded by the nature of objects which we are calling `sense-data', but that we have a choice of different notations for describing observations, the choice being determined only by the greater convenience of one notation, or our personal inclination, or by tossing a coin.
+\end{quote}

-So even if we were to extend sense data talk so that it made sense to say that a sense datum exists unsensed, this would just what we would *call* an unsensed sense data, not the discovery of unsensed sense data.
+So even if we were to extend sense data talk so that it made sense to say that a sense datum exists unsensed, this would just what we would \emph{call} an unsensed sense data, not the discovery of unsensed sense data.

 Suppose Paul's central claim is right---that sense data do not have a substantive nature open to investigation independent of our awareness of them in sense experience.
 There are at least three potential morals:

+\begin{itemize}
-1. One might deny that there are any substantive facts about the nature of sense data that are open to investigation.
+	\item One might deny that there are any substantive facts about the nature of sense data that are open to investigation.
 (Paul, Ayer)
-2. One might claim that sense data constitutively depend on our awareness of them in sense experience.
+	\item One might claim that sense data constitutively depend on our awareness of them in sense experience.
 Sense data would be in this regard like Berkelean ideas.
 Sense data would lack a substantive nature independent of our awareness of them.
 Though, Ayer, at least, would regard this Berkelean alternative as piece of substantive metaphysics on a par with Moorean sense data.
 (Though neither deploy the sense data vocabulary, Berkeley, later Prichard)
-3. One might retain the conception of perception common to Oxford and Cambridge realists by abandoning the fundamental claim of the sense-datum theory---that there is an object of which we are aware whenever we undergo sense experience.
+	\item One might retain the conception of perception common to Oxford and Cambridge realists by abandoning the fundamental claim of the sense-datum theory---that there is an object of which we are aware whenever we undergo sense experience.
 (Austin, Hinton)
+\end{itemize}

+% (end)
+\bibliographystyle{plainnat}
+\bibliography{Philosophy}

+\end{document}